noamhoffer/academic-kickstart/content/home/research.md

 {{% /expand%}}

 ## Selected presentations
+- "Explanatory Harmony" (Panel on Leibniz's pre-established with Uri Eran, Reed Winegar and Ohad Nachtomy)
+  - Israeli Philosophical Association Conference, Hebrew U Jerusalem, 30 Jun 2022
+- "The Unity of Kant's Attitude Toward Leibniz's Pre-Established Harmony"
+  - Workshop on Teleology, Mechanism, and the Mind-Body Problem between Leibniz and Kant, Technion, 23-25 May 2022
 - "Collective Hope and Political Activism"
   - Israeli Philosophical Association Conference, Open-U Raanana, 8 Jul 2021
 - “Kant’s Regulative Essentialism and the Unknowability of Real Essences”